LenAnderson/YouTube-Mouseover-Preview/README.md

 ## Known Issues
 - Some aspect ratios do not show correctly in the preview box.
 - Currently only the really small storyboard images (80x45px) can be shown.
+As a result the (resized) images are a bit blurry.